 She has volunteered with NGO’s both internationally and domestically.
 In 2010, her heart for humanitarian affairs was kindled when she worked with orphaned children in Uganda.
-She keeps in touch with friends in Kampala and hopes to go back.
-Margaret’s personal interests include dancing, running, making recipes from the latest healthy cooking blogs, and catching a Nationals game when possible.
+Margaret’s personal interests include yoga and running, making recipes from the latest healthy cooking blogs, and catching a Nationals game when possible.

 Raised in Lancaster County, PA, she currently resides in Old Town, Alexandria.